 Taking your bike on a TGV fully assembled

 In our opinion, this is the easiest way to take a bike on a TGV service as there is a dedicated bike space for your bike and you can simply wheel it on the train.
 The seats we were allocated were directly across from the bikes so we could keep an eye on them.
 With this method, you must book and pay 10€ for your bike.
-Our How to Book a bike on a French train article details the process of booking your bike.
+Our How to Book a Bike on a French Train article details the process of booking your bike.

 You might also like

 We have a few other articles about taking your bike on a French train that you might like to have a look at.
 The first is our 11 helpful tips about taking a bike on a French Train, the second is What you need to know about taking your bike on French trains and finally Taking a bike on TER trains made easy.
-The first article explains some of the things we have learned over the years of traveling with our bikes on French trains, the second explains the French rail network and the different services offered, and the last one explains how to take your bike on a TER service.
+The first article explains some of the things we have learned over the years of travelling with our bikes on French trains, the second explains the French rail network and the different services offered, and the last one explains how to take your bike on a TER service.